CLOSE Close

 HISTORICAL DATA TAB:

-• Table 2 summarizes by year, the catch per hour of Chinook, chum, and pink salmon.
+- Table and Figure 2 summarize and display by year the catch per hour of Chinook, chum, and pink salmon.

-• Table 3 shows the total number of juvenile Chinook, chum, and pink salmon that out-migrated from the Sultan River by year.
+- Table and figure 3 show the total number of juvenile Chinook, chum, and pink salmon that out-migrated from the Sultan River by year, calculated from mark and recapture studies.

 View Smolt Trap Data >